 Michael Tilson Thomas

-Michael Tilson Thomas is a conductor, composer, educator and pianist.
-He is Founder and Artistic Director of the New World Symphony, America’s Orchestral Academy; Music Director of the San Francisco Symphony; and Principal Guest Conductor of the London Symphony Orchestra.
+Michael Tilson Thomas is Founder and Artistic Director of the New World Symphony, America’s Orchestral Academy; Music Director of the San Francisco Symphony; and Principal Guest Conductor of the London Symphony Orchestra.
 In addition to these posts, he maintains an active presence guest conducting with the major orchestras of Europe and the United States.

 In 1969, after winning the Koussevitzky Prize at Tanglewood, he was appointed Assistant Conductor of the Boston Symphony Orchestra.
 That year he also made his New York debut with the Boston Symphony and gained international recognition after replacing Music Director William Steinberg in mid-concert.
 He was later appointed Principal Guest Conductor of the Boston Symphony Orchestra where he remained until 1974.
 He was Music Director of the Buffalo Philharmonic from 1971 to 1979 and a Principal Guest Conductor of the Los Angeles Philharmonic from 1981 to 1985.
 He was Principal Conductor of the London Symphony Orchestra from 1987 to 1995.

-Among his many honors and awards Mr. Tilson Thomas is a Chevalier dans l’ordre des Arts et des Lettres of France, was named Musical America’s Musician of the Year and Conductor of the Year, Gramophone Magazine’s Artist of the Year and has been profiled on CBS’s 60 Minutes and ABC’s Nightline.
-He has won ten Grammy Awards for his recordings.
+Among his many honors and awards, Mr. Tilson Thomas is a Chevalier dans l’ordre des Arts et des Lettres of France, was Musical America’s Musician of the Year and Conductor of the Year, Gramophone Magazine’s Artist of the Year and has been profiled on CBS’ 60 Minutes and ABC’s Nightline.
+He has won 10 Grammy Awards for his recordings.
 In 2008 he received the Peabody Award for his radio series for SFS Media, The MTT Files.
-In 2010 he was awarded the National Medal of Arts at a ceremony in the White House.
+In 2010 he was awarded the National Medal of Arts in a ceremony in the White House.